5181 Cybersecurity Analyst

 GENERAL FUNCTION

-The Cybersecurity Analyst reviews and evaluates information security compliance issues and concerns within the Missouri State University system, ensures that the University is in compliance with the information security rules and regulations of regulatory agencies, and that University practices meet the standards set by the University in relation to state and federal compliance issues.
-Under the direction of the Senior Cybersecurity Analyst, the Cybersecurity Analyst ensures that all information security-related regulations are properly implemented, and provides technical assistance to University units in that implementation.
-The Cybersecurity Analyst administers access control for the University’s Enterprise Resource Planning (ERP) information system, monitors access controls to assure adherence to University policies, maintains the integrity of the access control process, and adjusts access control rights when personnel changes occur.
+The Cybersecurity Analyst reviews and evaluates information security compliance issues and concerns within the Missouri State University system.
+Under the direction of the Senior Cybersecurity Analyst, the Cybersecurity Analyst uses technical knowledge, professional judgement, and security software to ensure the confidentiality, integrity, and availability of university information.
+The Cybersecurity Analyst administers access control for the University’s Enterprise Resource Planning (ERP) information system and adjusts access control rights when personnel changes occur.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate’s degree and a minimum of two years of information technology experience with demonstrated expertise in personal computers and operating systems, server operating systems, and network protocols and enterprise architecture is required.
+Education: An Associate’s degree is required.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Skills: Excellent technical aptitude is required.
-A basic understanding of file server administration, application software, and computer-related diagnostic techniques is required.
-The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
+Skills: Excellent technical aptitude including a basic understanding of server administration, enterprise application software, and diagnostic techniques is required.
 The ability to perform in a problem-solving capacity including the evaluation of crisis and emergency situations is required.
-The ability to organize and manage efficiently is required.
-Excellent verbal, presentation, and written communication skills are required.
-Effective interpersonal, customer service, organizational, project management, and team-building skills are required.
-Strong technical skills and current technical knowledge are required.
-The ability to work effectively with a variety of constituencies possessing a wide range of technical knowledge is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Effective interpersonal, organizational, and communication skills when working with a variety of constituencies possessing a wide range of technical knowledge is required.

 Other: The nature of this position requires the incumbent to be available evenings, nights, and weekends to respond to concerns regarding security of the University’s information resources.